 A copy of this letter is to be included in (Insert child's first name)'s educational record.
-Sincerely, cc: Mr./Mrs. (Insert principal's last name), Principal

 This is a sample letter to request an Assistive Technology evaluation.
 Send this letter to the 504 Coordinator by certified mail with a return receipt.
 Keep a copy for your records.